Ibrahim-Aldereni/cookie-stand/README.md

 + In lab-07 I transform my code from literal objects to constructor function and I create a table instead of list.
 + In lab-08b I add CSS styling and photos to homepage.
 + In lab-09 I add a form to add new location to the table.
++ In lab-10b I change the whole style of the pages.

 ## Author: Ibrahim Aldereni